 A partial list of other leading sources of employee rights includes:

-Many employees need legal advice in order to understand their legal rights and obligations.
+Many employees need legal advice from an employment law and litigation lawyer in Vermont in order to understand their legal rights and obligations.
 Rich Cassidy Law regularly advises employees about their confidentially obligations, duties of loyalty, workplace investigations, and proposed or existing agreements including employment contracts, covenants not to compete, and severance agreements.
 The firm also provides absolutely confidential coaching for employees in difficult ongoing employment relationships.

 It typically takes approximately two hours to evaluate an employment problem and formulate a plan for remediating it.